ynzhuJHU/ynzhuJHU.github.io/_pages/about.md

 [**News**](https://hub.jhu.edu/2021/07/15/projects-creates-better-viral-vectors-for-gene-therapy/) <strong><span class='show_paper_citations' data='rp1pkakAAAAJ:UeHWp8X0CEIC'></span></strong>

 - Polyelectrolyte complex particles assembled from plasmid DNA (pDNA) and poly(ethylenimine) (PEI) have been widely used to produce lentiviral vectors (LVVs) for gene therapy.
 The current batch-mode preparation for pDNA/PEI particles presents limited reproducibility in large-scale LVV manufacturing processes, leading to challenges in tightly controlling particle stability, transfection outcomes, and LVV production yield.
 In this paper, we identified the size of pDNA/PEI particles as a key determinant for a high transfection efficiency with an optimal size of 400–500 nm, due to a cellular-uptake-related mechanism.
-- We developed a kinetics-based approach to assemble size-controlled and shelf-stable particles using preassembled nanoparticles as building blocks and demonstrated production scalability on a scale of at least 100 mL.
-The preservation of colloidal stability and transfection efficiency was benchmarked against particles generated using an industry standard protocol.
-This particle manufacturing method effectively streamlines the viral manufacturing process and improves the production quality and consistency.
 </div>
 </div>